cawka/cs118-spring2017/project-3.md

 ## Task Description

-There are three main parts in this assignment:
+There are four main parts in this assignment:

 - Handle Ethernet frames
 - Handle ARP packets